Neural integration for constitutive equations using small data

-To overcome the aforementioned difficulties, the conventional strategy \citep[among others, \emph{cf.}][]{xu2023small} consists of performing \emph{in silico} experiments where all necessary information can be generated through computer simulations of idealised materials \citep[see \emph{e.g.}][]{logarzo2021smart,yin2022interfacing,vlassis2022geometric,masi2023evolution,ma2023learning}.
+To overcome the aforementioned difficulties, the conventional strategy (among others, \emph{cf.} \citep{xu2023small}) consists of performing \emph{in silico} experiments where all necessary information can be generated through computer simulations of idealised materials (see \emph{e.g.} \citep{logarzo2021smart,yin2022interfacing,vlassis2022geometric,masi2023evolution,ma2023learning}).
 However, the underlying drawback of this approach dwells from the need of knowing both the physics and the geometries at the fine material scale (microstructure), which is practically impossible for complex, opaque materials and boundaries, especially during dynamic loading.
-Recently, a new class of approaches arose to address the lack of knowledge of the full state of the materials \citep[referred to as EUCLID,][]{flaschel2021unsupervised,flaschel2023automated}.
+Recently, a new class of approaches arose to address the lack of knowledge of the full state of the materials (referred to as EUCLID, \citep{flaschel2021unsupervised,flaschel2023automated}).
 The method resorts to the automatic identification of constitutive models based on iterative solutions of the boundary value problem describing the deformation of the specimen, during an experiment.
 Whilst this approach enables to discover constitutive equations from direct measurement data, it still requires high-resolution information of internal full-field displacement data, which may not be readily available, especially for opaque materials with complex microstructures, such geo- and bio-materials.\\

 The key point of the current contribution is the development of a novel deep learning method for the discovery of constitutive equations, at the material point level, from small data -- that is, from partial and sparse observations of the material state.
 A core idea is in resorting to established practices in constitutive modelling.
 Traditionally, the evaluation of a constitutive model against experimental evidence follows the solution of an initial value problem: after specification of the initial values for the state variables, one integrates in time the evolution equations, computes the corresponding stress, and compares with experimental observations, relying solely on available stress-strain data pairs.
 This work embraces part of this long-standing practice as it proposes to discover constitutive models based on the solution of the initial value problem associated with the evolution equations.
 Thus, there is no need of computing incremental values or rates of state variables, which are not directly available in experiments, or knowing the full material state at each time (as opposed to incremental formulations).